-Insights and Refinements Reflecting on the results of this first evaluation, we found that R&R is positively received by its users (Table 2).
+Insights and Refinements We found that R&R is positively received by its users (Table 2).
 Most importantly, the LLM-based system was able to facilitate coherent free-form conversations across an LLM-generated tutoring script featuring 5 questions and 17 expectations.
-Even though users were free to end the activity at any point, 17/21 participants completed the entire script.
-Also, R&R yields significant learning experience improvements over the more limited QA chatbots (TQA and LQA).
+Even though users were free to end the activity at any point, 17/21 users completed the entire script.
+Also, R&R yields significant learning experience improvements over more limited QA chatbots (TQA/LQA).

 On the other side, R&R did not lead to significant improvements in learning performance over the reading activity.
 Further, the mean learning times varied largely between the conditions: reading (4 min), TQA (11 min), LQA (12 min), and R&R (18 min).
-Together, this motivated a second evaluation focused on R&R and reading conditions.
-For the second evaluation, we performed two revisions: (i) We addressed feedback about the student agent requesting similar information at different points in the conversation by trimming the tutoring script down to 4 questions and 12 expectations; (ii) Because CTSs have been found to be less effective for recall-based test formats [27], we created questions to assess deeper understanding (Section 4).
+Together, this motivated the second evaluation focused on R&R and reading with three revisions: (i) We addressed feedback about the student agent requesting similar information at different points in the conversation by trimming the tutoring script down to 4 questions and 12 expectations; (ii) we employed a test with deep understanding questions (see Section 4); (iii) we employed adaptive condition assignment probabilities to account for drop-offs.